GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 ActiveCampaign has excellent support, and you can contact them through the following ways:

 They also offer a training center and support base.

 Who Has The Best Email Deliverability — ActiveCampaign or GetResponse?

 Image Source: https://www.emailtooltester.com

 ActiveCampaign has a slightly better email deliverability rate for getting emails into the inbox.
-However, as long as you don't do anything silly with regards to spam affiliate marketing links, or targeting industries that are high-risk, you should be ok with both services.
+However, as long as you don't do anything silly with regard to spam affiliate marketing links or targeting high-risk industries, you should be ok with both these email marketing tools.

 Both companies are members of the ‘M3AAG‘, and DKIM email signatures are enabled to help you achieve better inbox delivery rates.